 The outlook for the growth of the energy storage industry is very strong, much like the outlook for the solar industry.
 And while the two industries are distinct, the historical growth patterns of the two industries are quite similar.
 In the past ten years, solar had a compound annual growth rate of more than 60 percent.
-The energy storage market has also undergone substantial growth; 83 MW of storage were installed in 2012.
-By 2021 GTM Research predicts more than 2 GW will be installed annually.
+The energy storage market has also undergone substantial growth; 1,080 cumulative megawatt-hours were deployed between 2013 and 2017, according to GTM Research.
+This year alone will see more than 1,000 megawatt-hours of energy storage deployed.